Academic Policies & Requirements

 Grading System

 Scholastic grades showing the academic achievement of students are issued at the end of each term.
-Any student enrolled as of the first day of the fourth week in a full semester course for any term shall receive one of the designated grading scale marks on his/her permanent records.
+Any student enrolled as of the first day of the fourth week in a full semester course for any term shall receive one of the designated grading scale marks on their permanent records.

 Grading Scale